geonetwork/doc/source/tutorials/hookcustomizations/ui/index.rst

 You hace now a duplicate of the default style you can improve with your own customizations.

-One of the main advantages of having your code decoupled is that you can override some of the files that comes by default on the |project_name| user interface and this overriding will not collide with future upgrades of the code.
+One of the main advantages of having your code decoupled is that you can override some of the files that comes by default on the GeoNetwork user interface and this overriding will not collide with future upgrades of the code.

 Modify Search Results
 =====================

-One of the most common customizations on the styling of |project_name| is to modify the appearance of the search result list.
+One of the most common customizations on the styling of GeoNetwork is to modify the appearance of the search result list.
 We can point to a different template on the config.js file.
 Edit the file custom/src/main/resources/catalog/views/custom/config.js and modify the property searchSettings.resultViewTpls.

 .. code:: javascript